 Private flights from the US and yachts are also allowed to enter.

-As of now, land borders are remaining closed from Nicaragua and Panama.
+As of April 5th, land borders are now open from Nicaragua and Panama.

 What Do I Need in Order to Enter Costa Rica?

-In order to travel to Costa Rica from one of the allowed areas you must have:
+In order to travel to Costa Rica you must have:

 – Travel insurance which covers you for COVID-19.
 This insurance needs to be: